Code-Institute-Submissions/steveforrest-portfolio-project-1_SepResub/README.md

 ### Home page sections

 On the home page the first section would not perform as intened taking into account the justify content parameter of the class attached.
-I used unauthordox code in order to get the lower section to act as intended and used <li> to group the actual list which was nested inside the parent nest in order to get the
+I used unauthordox code in order to get the lower section to act as intended and used <li> to group the actual list which was nested inside the parent nest in order to get the image to sit next to the nested lists correctly.

-## screen shot of site
+### Gallery images

+The images should line up so images in land scape or portrait are next to each other.
+I considered using Grid for this but was unable to learn and impliment it due to time constraints.

 ## Citations